22 December 2020

 In the EU

-The Google Play Developer Policy requires that all Android apps that collect and handle personal or sensitive user data have a Privacy Policy in place.
-The Privacy Policy must be posted in the Play Developer Console, as well as from within the app itself.
+The Google Play Developer Policy requires that all Android apps that collect and handle personal or sensitive user data have a prominent disclosure in place that discloses the collection, use, sharing and accessing of data.
+This can be met by having a Privacy Policy.

 The content of the Privacy Policy must disclose "how your app collects, uses and shares user data, including the types of parties with whom it's shared."

-Google takes their Privacy Policy requirement seriously enough that they sent out an email to owners of apps that were in violation of the requirement.
+Google takes its Privacy Policy requirement seriously enough that it sent out an email to owners of apps that were in violation of the requirement.

 Any apps that requested dangerous permissions and didn't have an adequate Privacy Policy in place by March of 2017 were to be removed from the Google Play Store if action wasn't taken before that deadline.